Mon 06, Mar 2023 , Bridge Magazine

 After 20 years as a specialist in this area what are some of the changes you have seen?

 Biofeedback is now recognised as an effective conservative therapy, along with the benefits of using other conservative measures and support in a holistic program.
-There is much greater collaboration between health professionals, so dieticians, physiotherapists, psychologists, and biofeedback therapists work as a team to provide holistic treatment.
+There is much greater collaboration between health professionals, so dietitians, physiotherapists, psychologists, and biofeedback therapists work as a team to provide holistic treatment.
 Biofeedback can also help to avoid unnecessary surgery, or a combination of surgery and biofeedback can be very effective in improving quality of life.

 I’m happy to say that more people these days have better knowledge of the physiology of their bodies which, for example, helps them understand how to exercise their muscles or why dietary modification can improve their symptoms.
 People experiencing problems with bowel function are usually keen to help themselves and cooperate with the treatment advice which makes treating them satisfying and very rewarding.